ballerina-attic/messaging-with-jms-queues/README.md

 service<http:Service> bookstoreService bind listener {
 ```

-- `@docker:Config` annotation is used to provide the basic docker image configurations for the sample. `@docker:CopyFiles` is used to copy the JMS broker jar files into the ballerina bre/lib folder.
-You can provide multiple files as an array to field `files` of CopyFiles docker annotation. `@docker:Expose {}` is used to expose the port.
+- `@docker:Config` annotation is used to provide the basic Docker image configurations for the sample. `@docker:CopyFiles` is used to copy the JMS broker jar files into the ballerina bre/lib folder.
+You can provide multiple files as an array to field `files` of CopyFiles Docker annotation. `@docker:Expose {}` is used to expose the port.

 - Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-This will also create the corresponding docker image using the docker annotations that you have configured above.
+This will also create the corresponding Docker image using the Docker annotations that you have configured above.
 Navigate to `messaging-with-jms-queues/guide` and run the following command.

 ```
    $ballerina build bookstore_service